-(Offli revie v ty leted May Student and supervisor should arrange date for annual review meeting with the full supervisory panel.
-Steps c Indicat Timelin ive comp prior ie comp Μαγ Student should begin to compile an (offline) annual report of their progress.
+St eps and n dicative Ti meline The Process (Offline review activity to be completed prior to completing the e-form) April Student and supervisor should arrange date for annual review meeting with the full supervisory panel.
+April Student should begin to compile an (offline) annual report of their progress.
 The student should discuss the format and content of this report locally as different disciplines and schools have their own requirements.
 This report is a useful aid in directing the discussion at the annual review meeting.
-June/ early July An annual progress review meeting should take place.
-The student and the full supervisory panel, including the independent panel member, attend this. (onlin ystem e form) June/ early July Only after a review meeting has taken place should the student commence to complete section A of the online PGR2 form.
-July The Principal Supervisor completes section B of the online PGR2 form.
-July The student reads and acknowledges the supervisor's report.
-July All other panel members (secondary supervisors, independent panel member) must approve the recommendation for progression/non-progression.
-July The Head of School must endorse the recommendation.
+May/ early June An annual progress review meeting should take place.
+The student and the full supervisory panel, including the independent panel member, attend this.
+The System (online PGR2 form) May/ early June Only after a review meeting has taken place should the student commence to complete section A of the online PGR2 form.
+June The Principal Supervisor completes section B of the online PGR2 form.
+June The student reads and acknowledges the supervisor's report.
+June All other panel members (secondary supervisors, independent panel member) must approve the recommendation for progression/non-progression.
+June The Head of School must endorse the recommendation.

-\ Students on the Doctor of Education programme are registered with the Institute of Education and not a specific School within the Institute.
+^{} Students on the Doctor of Education programme are registered with the Institute of Education and not a specific School within the Institute.
 For these students, the Head of School function is undertaken by the EdD Programme Chairperson